microsoft/intelligence-toolkit/README.md

 #### What can Intelligence Toolkit do?

 The Intelligence Toolkit aims to help domain experts make sense of real-world data at a speed and scale that wouldn't otherwise be possible.
-It was specifically designed for analysis of case data and entity data:
+It was specifically designed for analysis of case, entity, and text data:

 - **Case Data**
   - Units are structured records describing individual people.
   - Analysis aims to inform *policy* while preserving *privacy*.
 - **Entity Data**
-  - Units are records or documents describing real-world entities.
+  - Units are structured records describing real-world entities.
   - Analysis aims to understand *risks* represented by *relationships*.
+- **Text Data**
+  - Units are collections or instances of unstructured text documents.
+  - Analysis aims to retrieve *information* and summarize *themes*.

 #### What are Intelligence Toolkit's intended uses?